-Global Year Against Pain in the Joints
+Global Year About Back Pain

 Delegates to the first International Pain Summit in September 2010 agreed upon terms for the Declaration of Montréal, which calls for recognition of pain relief as a basic human right.
 These documents cover initiatives in motion around the world that support the declaration.